samuelbalcha/okra-scrapper/README.md

 TypeScript is used to ensure the codebase is typesafe where possible.

+## Puppeteer

+A headless API to interact with Chromium
 ## Jest

 Jest is used to run the tests found in the src directory that end with `.test.ts`.